stephen-soltesz/go/README.md

 ThinkSeeDo Go Packages
 ======================

-Custom Go packages.
 Command line tools are in the `cmds` directory.

 ### Motivation